Wish Me Love

 Reviews - 5/5 from 4 reviews Write A Review

-1 5 by Volume 22 No.10 out of
+1 5 by out of Volume 22 No.10

 Review: (1) is a throwback to the Fifties, a classic vocal and orchestra album.
 American expatriate Dee Daniels is teamed with the Dutch Metropole Orchestra which has the ability to either swing like a big band or be a lush and romantic string ensemble.
 They cover both sides in interesting arrangements by Rob Pronk and John Clayton Jr. Daniels’ big, gospel-tinged voice is backed by a wide, cinematic sweep on “Time After Time,” a pulsing and spiritual horn sound on “God Bless The Child” and, best of all, a string arrangement for “Sweet Georgia Brown” that starts with ominous strings, switches to a bebop feel on the verses and even puts Charlie Parker quotes into the instrumental break.
 Daniels is an expressive and dramatic singer throughout and the entire CD is a feast of imaginative arranging and great singing.

-2 5 by Patricia Myers out of
+2 5 by out of Patricia Myers

 Review: Great evergreens and power-packed big-band arrangements provide a vast musical stage for the four-octave range of Dee Daniels.
 Whether the Canadian vocalist is belting out “Sweet Georgia Brown,” crooning “Sometimes I Feel Like a Motherless Child,” caressing “Time After Time” or swinging “Come Rain or Come Shine,” Daniels conveys the sense that she means every word of every song.
 The European or-chestra, conducted by Rob Pronk, works each jazz classic to the max, merging brass choirs, elegant strings and dynamic rhythm work into a rich landscape.

-3 5 by Indianapolis, Indiana out of
+3 5 by out of Indianapolis, Indiana

 Review: Given good big-band arrangements, a singer with sure interpretive instincts can’t help blos-soming.
 Imagine, then, how well Dee Daniels flourishes with the lavish Metropole Orchestra behind her, its string component as integral to the sound as its brass, reeds and rhythm.
 Daniels’ voice, brought up in the idiom of the black church, is evocative of Sarah Vaughan’s in its wide range and thrilling vibrato.
 She is bold but never bizarre in putting a personal spin on such standards as How Long Has This Been Going On and Come Rain or Come Shine.
 Rob Pronk, the swinging Dutchman behind the Metropole phenomenon, and John Clayton Jr. share arranging duties in this program of 10 songs, including two co-written by Daniels.
 Particularly effective is a monumental version of God Bless the Child, with its anxious waltz tempo giving way to all-out gospel exaltation in the final measures.

-4 5 by Marke Andrews out of
+4 5 by out of Marke Andrews

 THE VANCOUVER SUN